NeCTAR-RC/tutorials/_keypairs/04-ssh-keygen.md

    $ ls ~/.ssh/
    id_rsa  id_rsa.pub
    ```
+   *The first command `ls`, is used to list the contents of a particular location.
+In this case we have asked for the .ssh folder contents, which includes our keys.*

 A key pair is just a pair of text files.
 You can view the contents of your key files with any text editor.